In this article I try to outline my understanding of what trickster figures do and mean in comparative mythology.

 So how can it be that one person can have such a large impact upon the whole?
 To shed some light on that, I try to explain culture through seeing it through the lens of a complex, adaptive and self-organizing system (C.A.S.).

 First off, a culture is complex because numerous of unique individuals are constantly interacting with each other on local levels, in so doing, creating a collective and interconnected web of ideas, arts, customs and ways of life that characterizes a culture from another culture.
 This does not occur in a linear fashion, but rather spontaneously emerges out of these daily interactions people have on local levels.
-In so doing, local mechanisms create a field of consciousness transcending the mere equation of the separate parts, or in this case, the individuals that make up that society.
+In so doing, local mechanisms create a field of consciousness transcending the mere equation of the separate parts, or in this case, the individuals, and everything else with agency, that makes up that society.

 Secondly, To create culture out of local interactions, individuals need to be interconnected and co-depended so that they create some kind of web or network by which they can communicate and exchange.
 Just like one branch in a spiderweb can cause the spider to feel where the insect is, can one individual potentially have a cascading effect throughout the whole culture because of the network of (intimate) relationships one can ‘have’.
 In the sense one could have many heart to heart relations for example or be a sort of ‘muse’ or ‘beacon’ for others (MT)